 Discuss in what ways stewardship and environmentalism are examples of philanthropy.

 Discuss how the vocabulary words apply to the concepts presented by Chief Seattle long ago.
-Have them think in terms of how Chief Seattle (and the people he represented) would define the words and how he would apply the concepts in his daily life.
-Chief Seattle’s understanding that the earth and all life (including humans) are interconnected is strongly linked to the vocabulary of environmentalism.
+For example, Chief Seattle’s understanding that the earth and all life are interconnected is strongly linked to the vocabulary of environmentalism.

 Divide the class into five groups.
-Assign each group one of the following topics related to the earth: water, air, land, plants and animals.
-Give each group a copy of Brother Eagle, Sister Sky.
-Ask one person in the group to read the book aloud slowly.
-The group listens for references to their topic and records what is said about it using Handout Two.
-Model this for the whole class by reading page one of the text and filling in the following references for each topic:
+Assign each group one of the following topics related to the earth: water, air, land, plants, and animals.
+Give each group a copy of the handout Brother Eagle, Sister Sky.

 The students will select a service learning project and an advocacy strategy to carry out as a class to reduce pollution and increase awareness of the issue in the community.